 Investigations don’t have to be limited to just safety or even management.
-Valuable insight can come from creating an accident investigation team and a process for what gets investigated, who is involved, and how it is done.
+Valuable insight can come from creating an accident investigation team and a process for what gets investigated, who is involved, and how to do it..

 WHAT IS AN ACCIDENT INVESTIGATION TEAM

 This is a group of employees at the company who come together to investigate incidents and determine the root cause and contributing causes.
-It can be made up of safety, members of management, and employees.
+It may include safety, members of management, and employees.

 The team also comes up with recommendations for corrective actions.
-The final decision of what corrective action to take is up to management, but having their input is extremely helpful.
+And the final decision of what disciplinary action to take is up to management.
+But having their input is extremely helpful.

 WHY HAVE SO MANY PEOPLE INVOLVED IN AN ACCIDENT INVESTIGATION?

-Besides, each person may have background information that is related to the incident.
+Besides, each person may have background information related to the incident.

 One time, in an investigation review meeting, the safety manager and i were sure of the root cause.
 That was until the chief operating officer spoke up about the customer, previous complaints, and their insistence of us delivering products a certain way.
 It changed the entire investigation.

 The more information you can gather, the better.
-The more contributing causes you can identify and eliminate, the fewer incidents in the future.
+Because the more contributing causes you can identify and eliminate, the fewer incidents in the future.

 WHAT TO INVESTIGATE

-All incidents need to be investigated.
+It is necessary to look into every accident.
 This would be anything that caused injury to a person or damage to property.

-Also, near misses should be investigated.
+Also, we must investigate near misses.
 This is where it gets tricky.
-What do you call a near miss and what do you call an unsafe condition?
+What do you call a near miss, and what do you call an unsafe condition?
 And do you investigate both?

-So you need to create criteria on what gets investigated.
+So it would be best if you created criteria for what gets investigated.
 For example, if the injury only needed one band-aid, you don’t investigate.

 As your program gets closer and closer to zero incidents, you will expand your investigation criteria.
-To start, you may choose just to investigate the near misses that were a close-call or incidents with no injury/damage.
+And to start, you may choose to investigate the near misses that were a close-call or incidents with no injury/damage.